isaiaaponte/AirPollution/README.md

 3. What type of pollution has the highest death rate?
 4. How have death rates changed over time?
 # Data Set
-This data set was found on Kaggle, with the autor citing it was sourced externally on https://ourworldindata.org/.
+This data set was found on Kaggle, with the author citing it was sourced externally on https://ourworldindata.org/.

 The is usage data that helps determine how pollution impacts death rates.